joshnavdev/react-pokedex-demo/README.md

 - **Thinking In React.**

 ## How to Use
-It's a simple pokedex whitn a search input, you have type the name of your favorite Pokemon to find it.
+It's a simple pokedex with a search input where you can type the name of your favorite Pokemon to find it.

 There is a special way to find by types, you only have to type **`type:{type your are looking for}`**.
 For example `type:fire`.